 • Step One: REQUEST TO APPLY April 1st - July 1st (if granted approval to apply – move to step two)

-• Step Two: GRANT APPLICATION – Due January 15th
+• Step Two: AGENCY APPLICATION – Due January 15th

 • Step Three: Community Investment Process –Applicants notified by March 15

 • Step Four: Fund Distribution – Quarterly Payments (April, July, October & December)

 • Step Five: ANNUAL REPORT – Due January 15th

 A Request to Apply is filed each year between April 1st and July 1st for the following year grant cycle.
 (Example: For funding in 2024 – RTA’s are accepted beginning April 1, 2023 and are due to United Way by July 1, 2023) Your agency is responsible for initiating the RTA.
 If you miss a filing deadline, your agency will have to wait for the next open acceptance period the following year.
 Approval is based upon the annual funding priorities of the United Way which align with the specific needs of the communities for the applicable grant year.
 You will be notified of the approval or denial of your RTA.

 Why RTA?
 The Request to Apply allows United Way to identify the organizations and programs that will request funding prior to entering into our annual campaign each year.
 Prior knowledge will allow UW to set goals, promote agencies (in both written and verbal marketing), and enable committee members to improve upon due diligence by personally familiarizing themselves with the organizations with which the UW partners.
 Prioritization of annual community investments depend on input from community members, contributors, and volunteers affirming the value our community places on these issues.

 When the Request to Apply has been approved, your agency will receive a notification they are approved to file a 2024 Agency Application.
 The deadline for filing this form is January 15th but can be filed before that date.
 Late applications will not be considered.